charlesreiss/cs3130-website/labhw/cache-programs.md

     (The skeleton code we supply has a structure that should be useful and comments suggesting particular modifications that might be useful, but you can perform whatever modifications you think would be helpful, including completely replacing the programs.)

+    > Note: in the sizes below 1KB = 1024 bytes, so all cache sizes are a power of two number of bytes.

-    1. For `prog1.c`: Write a program that (when compiled with the Makefile) performs at least 10 million cache references and achieves a <10% miss rate with 32KB, 2-way data cache with 64B blocks but a >90% miss rate with a 16KB, 2-way data cache with 64B blocks.
+    1. For `prog1.c`: Write a program that (when compiled with the Makefile) performs at least 10 million cache references and achieves a <10% miss rate with 32KB (2<sup>15</sup> bytes), 2-way data cache with 64B blocks but a >90% miss rate with a 16KB (2<sup>14</sup> bytes), 2-way data cache with 64B blocks.

         Hint: a program that would perform best with between 16KB and 32KB of data cached would be likely to achieve this.

         Hint: try thinking about how to solve this with a 8B direct-mapped cache with 8B blocks versus a 16B direct-mapped cache with 8B blocks instead, and then work on generalizing your solution to larger caches.

-    1. For `prog2.c`: Write a program that performs at least 10 million cache references and achieves a <10% miss rate with 32KB, 4-way data cache with 64B blocks but a >90% miss rate with a 32KB, 2-way data cache with 64B blocks.
+    1. For `prog2.c`: Write a program that performs at least 10 million cache references and achieves a <10% miss rate with 32KB (2<sup>15</sup> bytes), 4-way data cache with 64B blocks but a >90% miss rate with a 32KB, 2-way data cache with 64B blocks.
 Submit your program as `prog2.c`

         Hint: Try to store 3 things in a single set in the two-way cache and in the four-way cache.

         Hint: The 4-way cache has 6 cache offset bits and 7 cache index bits.
 The 2-way cache has 6 cache offset bits and 8 cache index bits.
 This means that if we have several  addresses which are the same in bits 6 through 14, they will all have the same set index in *each cache*.

-    1. For `prog3.c`: Write a program that performs at least 10 million cache references and achieves a <60% miss rate with 32KB, 2-way data cache with 128B blocks but a >90% miss rate with a 32KB, 2-way data cache with 64B blocks.
+    1. For `prog3.c`: Write a program that performs at least 10 million cache references and achieves a <60% miss rate with 32KB (2<sup>15</sup> bytes), 2-way data cache with 128B blocks but a >90% miss rate with a 32KB, 2-way data cache with 64B blocks.
 Submit your program as `prog3.c`

         Hint: take advantage of spatial locality